Prakashan Parakkatte

-The film was released in theatres on 17 June 2022.
+The film was released in theatres on 17 June 2022 and it received positive to mixed reviews.
+The film collected ₹1.25 crore in 3 days of its release and performed average at the box office.

 Premise

 Dasan son of Prakashan is a 12th standard student who is a habitual absentee at his school.
 Instead of going to classes he roams around town with his close friend Anwar.
 He feels disillusioned with his family when they celebrate his little brother Akhil's successes and birthday.
 Meanwhile, he falls in love with Neethu and pursues that relationship.
 Carelessness from Dasan causes his brother a near-fatal accident.
 This and his failure in final exam cause changes in the way he carried on with his life.